 - Increases Hadoop Map Reduce efficiency by processing data with RDMA technology and efficient merge-sort algorithm

-- Lowers total job execution time
+- Reduces total job execution time

-- Lossless scalable fabric solution
+- Lossless scalable fabric solutionn

 The UDA acceleration kit is available at the following Google code repository.
-Mellanox will update the repository from time to time to provide the community with a powerful and efficient data analytics tool.
+Mellanox will update the repository from time-to-time to provide the community with a powerful and efficient data analytics tool.

 UDA 3.1 is jointly developed by the Parallel Architecture and System Laboratory headed by Dr. Weikuan Yu from Auburn University and Mellanox.